 Brooklyn is a very small village located in the state of Michigan.
 With a population of 1,198 people and two constituent neighborhoods, Brooklyn is the 451st largest community in Michigan.
 Much of the housing stock in Brooklyn was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages, Brooklyn isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brooklyn are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Brooklyn is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brooklyn is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Brooklyn who work in sales jobs (16.32%), management occupations (12.97%), and office and administrative support (11.92%).

-Being a small village, Brooklyn does not have a public transit system used by locals to get to and from work.
+Brooklyn is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Brooklyn is nearly on par with the US average for all cities of 21.84%: 18.62% of adults 25 and older in Brooklyn have a bachelor's degree or advanced degree.
+The education level of Brooklyn citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.62% of adults 25 and older in Brooklyn have a college degree.